spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 When writing your first Sparv module, a good starting point may be to take a look at an existing module that does something similar to your goal.

-The Sparv pipeline is comprised of different modules like importers, annotators and exporters.
-None of these modules are hard-coded into the Sparv pipeline and therefore it can easily be extended.
+The Sparv Pipeline is comprised of different modules like importers, annotators and exporters.
+None of these modules are hard-coded into the Sparv Pipeline and therefore it can easily be extended.

 A Sparv module is a Python package containing at least one Python script that imports [Sparv classes](developers-guide/sparv-classes) (and [util functions](developers-guide/utilities) if needed) which are used for